 as the ice melts,

-I cannot hold them back –
+I cannot hold it back –

 that endless dry north wind